shreyasrinivasan20111-lab/budget_app/README_clean.md

 ## 💳 Monetization

 ### Revenue Streams
-1. **Affiliate Links**: Commission from Amazon, Walmart, Target, eBay
+1. **Affiliate Links**: Commission from Amazon and other retail partners
 2. **Partner Integrations**: Revenue sharing with retail partners
 3. **API Usage**: Commission-based tracking and analytics